fuller-labtools/dexadipo-ai/README.md

 ---

 ### Getting started (quick)
-- **Model inference:** Use any Python environment with TensorFlow/Keras; normalize grayscale inputs as described in *Preprocessing* and pass through the SUBQ and VAT models for gram-level predictions.
+- **Model inference:** Use any Python environment with TensorFlow/Keras, and code named DEXAdipo_inference.py.
+For fine-tuning use DEXAdipo_train.py
 - **Or try the online version:** https://fullerlabtools.shinyapps.io/dexadipo-ai/
 ---